yubi00/SBSPublic/CodingTestBC.md

 Write a test case that exercises the hashing, and which confirms that the validate function works correctly.

 Upload the test results to a github repository.
-We should be able to execute your code by using “git clone” and “mvn” commands.
+We should be able to execute your code by using `git clone` and `mvn` or `gradle` commands.

 Notes:

 * Performance is a consideration in this test.
 In particular, try to minimise network traffic in your implementation.
 * Only MySQL code need be provided, but the overall code should be as database-independent as possible.
 * It is OK if the hashing function requires an _exact_ match of SQL statements including whitespace.
 However, two tables that contain the same data should not return the same hash.